NERSC Help and Support¶

 Appointments with NERSC User-Support Staff¶

-We provide 25-minute appoinments with NERSC user support consultants.
-These can be scheduled here.
-The range of available topics are described below.
-To make the most use of an appointment, we highly encourage you to try some things on your own and share them with NERSC staff ahead of time using the appointment intake form.
+To make the most use of an appointment, we strongly encourage you to try some things on your own and share them with NERSC staff ahead of time using the appointment intake form.

 Appointments use Google Hangouts for video conferencing.
 If you are using Google Chrome, please make sure that the “enable screen share” Security setting is enabled.